LysandreTerrisse/Theorem-Prover/README.md

 In the comments in the code, I sometimes use `X[a/b]` to mean "`X` if we substitute `a` for `b`" (or equivalently, if we use `a` instead of `b`).
 When I write `X[b/a, c/b]`, it means we replace `a` by `b` and we replace `b` by `c` at the same time, but we don't replace `a` by `c`.
 Furthermore, when we have two substitutions `b/a` and `c/a`, the leftmost one has the priority.

 ## Special name
 There is only one special name, which is `U`.
 It is the type of all types, including `U` itself.
-This ultimately leads to Girard's paradox, stating that if a type is its own type, then we have a contradiction.
-To fix this, we would need to have a chain of universes `U0 : U1 : U2 : ...`, but I prefer to keep this language simple and see whether someone will be able to prove a contradiction.
 Furthermore, `U` is the only name that cannot be overwritten.

+## Girard's paradox
+As `U` is of type `U`, this leaeds to Girard's paradox, stating that if a type is its own type, then we have a contradiction.
+To fix this, we would need to have a chain of universes `U0 : U1 : U2 : ...`, but I prefer to keep this language simple.
+The proof of Girard's paradox can be found in `paradox.in`.
+This proof was made from [this source](https://www.cs.princeton.edu/courses/archive/fall07/cos595/stdlib/html/Coq.Logic.Hurkens.html).